 Emotions, love, compassion / empathy, affection are all impossible to program at the moment, and anyway require sentience, which also cannot be programmed yet.
 If we have a war game, for example, where a human operator is playing against multiple software controlled avatars, then the avatars can quite easily be controlled algorithmically.
 The game engine always knows your position in the simulated world, and once you step into a certain area, the software controlled avatars are then generated.
 If A, then B. If you are within X meters of a certain position, an avatar is generated which attacks you.
 The animations for the avatar are all pre-designed and are set into motion by the software controlling the avatar.
 This is all algorithmic, of course, however, the avatar has no feelings or sentience, and is just obeying a set of rules much like Excel or Access.

 The programming of human desire may well be algorithmic also.
-If hungry, find food, etc. However love, emotions, feelings etc., are a different matter, and some other non-algorithmic form of programming seems to be required to explain this.
+If hungry, find food, etc. However love, emotions, feelings etc., are a complicated matter to explain in terms of computationalism.
 For example, if we watch a news report of the bombing of civilians, or a highly emotional movie, we can experience an inner feeling, which can reduce us to tears.
 How such feelings can be programmed is currently a mystery, which leads some AI skeptics to conclude that the programming of emotion and other forms of qualia are impossible.
 Certainly it is currently not possible to program sentience, emotions, love, compassion and so forth, however the programmers of human consciousness clearly have a head start on us.
 Our own human AI programs have only been in development since the beginnings of the computing revolution, which is relatively recent in human history.
 We may well be the product of centuries or millennia of programming development in the source dimension.

 The techno-sceptical view, which holds that it is impossible to program sentience and qualia is based on the current hard problems in programming, however we are only at the beginnings of this quest, and it is not a quest that I am involved in, in any major way, as the programs I produce and market are very simple avatar control programs, and animations for simulated world objects.